Various containers

 my_string = "hello" # String is also a container!

-Containers have two important characteristics.
+Containers have two important traits.

 numbers = [1, 2, 3, 4, 5]

-# Check "is this value in the container?"
+# "Is this value in the container?"

 print(3 in numbers) # True